dennisleetw/dennisleetw.github.io/_posts/2018-08-01-netops_by_ansible.markdown

 <div class="page-container2">

+NetOps is .......

 <img align="middle" src="/images/netops_lifecycle.png">

     <div class="content">
 <img align="middle" src="/images/netops-devops.png">

-The following "Compliance Check" video illustrates how Ansible Tower can help network operation team to manage day-to-day lifecycle management use cases of heterogenous physical/virtual network appliances by ensuring strict governance and high degree of automation.
+Ansible Tower can help network operation team to manage day-to-day lifecycle management use cases of heterogenous physical/virtual network appliances by ensuring strict governance and high degree of automation.
+The following "Compliance Check" video illustrates how this can be achieved accordingly.

     </div>